Ash

 What Is Dog Diarrhea?

 According to VCA Animal Hospitals, dog diarrhea is unformed or loose stools occurring in larger amounts.
-While dog diarrhea is not a disease, it can be a sign of several different diseases.
-Because it can be linked to many minor conditions, there are some simple and safe home remedies for dog diarrhea.
+While diarrhea itself is not a disease, it may indicate an underlying health condition that requires attention.
+Because it can be linked to many minor conditions, there are simple, safe remedies for doggie diarrhea you can try at home explore more dog health remedy tips for additional guidance.

 Causes Of Diarrhea In Dogs

-There are two types of dog diarrhea.
-Acute diarrhea, which appears suddenly, and chronic diarrhea.
+There are two types of dog diarrhea: acute diarrhea, which appears suddenly, and chronic diarrhea.
 For healthy dogs, acute diarrhea usually coincides with a diet change.
-There is a range of dietary indiscretions that may have upset your pup's stomach, such as stress, a change in diet such as switching dog foods, viral or bacterial parasitic infections, and scavenging for food outside of their regular diet.

 • Stress or emotional upset